lwinkoko92dev/TestWork46854/README.md

 ## Description

-The **StoreFront Child Theme** is a WordPress theme designed to extend and customize the functionality of the StoreFront parent theme.
+This **StoreFront Child Theme - Sample Test** is a WordPress theme designed to extend and customize the functionality of the StoreFront parent theme.
 This child theme includes various enhancements and customizations tailored for specific requirements.

 ## Features